4d/docs/docs/WritePro/commands-legacy/wp-delete-text-box.md

 <!-- END REF-->

+*This command is not thread-safe, it cannot be used in preemptive code.*

 #### Description

 <!--REF #_command_.WP DELETE TEXT BOX.Summary-->The **WP DELETE TEXT BOX** command deletes the text box defined by the *textBox* parameter.<!-- END REF-->